Does it Matter if I Wait to Contact a Lawyer?

 If you wait until after this time period has passed, and you have not developed your claim properly, it will make the job of even a good lawyer very hard to obtain a full recovery for you.
 Worse yet, if you wait until close to the two-year statute of limitations period to consult with a lawyer, it is almost guaranteed that your claim will be compromised.
 It is somewhat like getting cancer diagnosed early — your chances of improvement are greater the earlier the diagnosis is made.
 So, don’t wait to get your legal claim diagnosed by a qualified lawyer.

 In a typical auto injury case, the injured person is entitled to pursue compensation for their past and future pain and suffering, past and future medical bills, past and future lost wages, and their loss of enjoyment of life.
-If the injuries are very serious and diminish the relationship with a married spouse, loss of consortium (physical and emotional intimacy and services) da-ages may be awarded to the spouse for those losses they have sustained stemming from your injuries.
+If the injuries are very serious and diminish the relationship with a married spouse, loss of consortium (physical and emotional intimacy and services) damages may be awarded to the spouse for those losses they have sustained stemming from your injuries.

 Finally, if the at-fault driver was intoxicated or was guilty of grossly negligent behavior, punitive damages may also be awarded in a court of law.
 With each category of damages, however, there are complex laws and trial court procedures that must be strictly followed in order to prove your injuries in a court of law.